egeisik35/DWM3001C-starter-firmware/README.md

 You'll need Docker, and many of the hardware-facing commands in the Makefile assume you're using Linux.
 The `make serial-terminal` command assumes you have `minicom`, `grep`, and `udevadm` installed.

 ### Building and Running the Docker Environment
+**Note:** This section reflects changes specific to this fork.
+It includes an ARM64-optimized Docker setup and updated download URLs.

 While the `make build` command in the Quickstart uses a default configuration, you can explicitly build the Docker image with your desired firmware role (Initiator or Responder) and then run it with hardware access for flashing and debugging.